Today’s Bible reading and an excerpt

 At this point Patrick began religious studies that lasted fifteen years.
 When he was ordained a priest he returned to Ireland.
 Since he was familiar with the language and the culture, Patrick built traditions from Ireland into his lessons about Jesus.
 He chose not to attack Irish beliefs, but to incorporate certain beliefs and demonstrate how they were fulfilled in Christ.
 So he superimposed a sun, a powerful Irish symbol of worship, on the cross and created the Celtic cross.
 He famously used the three-leaved shamrock to explain the concept of the trinity.
 Patrick had spectacular success in converting the Irish and a body of stories developed around him and his successful evangelism tactics for centuries following his life.

-One famous story was incorporated into our celebration of Patrick in 2013 as we lit our own “fires of resistance.”
+One famous story we have sometimes incorporated into our celebration of Patrick by lighting our own “fires of resistance.”
 The story goes that Patrick came to the Hill of Slane in County Meath in an early attempt to convert pagan Ireland to Christianity.
 On the eve of the Christian feast of Easter, 433 A.D. which coincided with the Druid feast of Bealtine (Beal’s fire) and the Spring Equinox, St. Patrick defiantly lit a bonfire on the Hill of Slane.
 There was a decree that no fire should be lit in the vicinity when the great festival fire of Bealtine blazed at the Royal seat of power on the nearby Hill of Tara, easily visible from Slane.

 The lighting of a fire may seem trivial, but at the time it was equivalent to declaring war on the Druid religious leaders and challenging the power of the High King of Ireland.
 That small act of starting a fire was a turning point in Patrick’s life and in the history of Ireland.